Smooth Points on Semi-algebraic Sets: Introduction

-To demonstrate the practical efficiency of our new approach, we present the solution of a conjecture for the first time: counting the equilibria of the Kuramoto model in the $n=4$ case \cite{KuramotoConjecture} (see \cite{Kuramoto1975} for the original model and \cite{Owenetal2018} for a detailed historical overview and additional references).
+To demonstrate the practical efficiency of our new approach, we present the solution of a conjecture for the first time: counting the equilibria of the Kuramoto model in the $n=4$ case given in \cite{KuramotoConjecture} (see \cite{Kuramoto1975} for the original model and \cite{Owenetal2018} for a detailed historical overview and additional references).

-We also apply our method to compute the dimension of real semi-algebraic sets.
-The difficulty of this problem, compared to its complex counterpart, is that in many cases the real part lies within the singular set of the smallest complex variety containing it, and its real dimension is smaller than the complex one.
+We also apply our method to compute the real dimension of a semi-algebraic set.
+The difficulty of this problem, compared to its complex counterpart, is that in many cases the real part of a semi-algebraic set lies within the singular set of the complex variety containing it so that its real dimension is smaller than the complex one.
 In terms of worst case complexity bounds of the existing algorithms in the literature, it is an open problem if the real dimension can be computed within the same asymptotic complexity bounds as the complex dimension.
-The algorithm presented in this paper does not improve the existing complexity bounds in the worst case (see \cite{BanSaf2015} and the references therein).
-However, in the Conclusions, we give a conjecture which is a slight modification of our main theorem in the limiting case, and if true, it would allow significant improvement in the worst case complexity of computing real dimension of semi-algebraic~sets.
+The original motivation for this research was to try to find an algorithm for the real dimension that has worst case complexity comparable to its complex counterpart.
+Even though this paper is presented using computational tools from {\em numerical algebraic geometry} (c.f.,~ \cite{SommeseWampler2005,BertiniBook2013}), all procedures can be translated to symbolic methods for polynomials with rational coefficients.
+In fact, after performing a worst case complexity estimate for a symbolic version, we unfortunately found that it does not improve the existing complexity bounds in the worst case (see \cite{LairezSafey2021} and the references therein).
+This is one of the reasons we present our results in a numerical algebraic geometry setting and give evidence of the efficiency with implementation on a benchmark family.
+As mentioned above, in Proposition~\ref{prop:boundg} and Corollary~\ref{cor:boundLe}, we give bounds on the degrees of the polynomials appearing in our algorithms and the number of homotopy paths they follow, highlighting the advantages and disadvantages of our approach compared to other purely symbolic~techniques.